 On a brighter note, a complete WordPress site backup is an easy and affordable measure everyone can undertake.
 It refers to the best web practice of copying the files and data that make up your WP presence.

-Both your database and website files will be copied.
+A backup of both your database and website files will be copied.
 These copies are then stored on a secure server for restoration purposes.
-In case of disaster, you can revert back to an earlier version of the site.
+In case of disaster, you can revert to an earlier version of the site.

 A Website Backup Strategy

-To do site backups right, you only need to spend a few minutes here and there.
+You only need to spend a few minutes here and there to do site backups right.

 Start by assessing your needs and formulating a sound website backup strategy.

 Moving on, put together a schedule and commit to regular site backups.
-The exact frequency, however, depends on how often you publish and update your blog.
+However, the exact frequency depends on how often you publish and update your blog.